google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • CO sensor — automatic shutdown for safety

-• Great value — 1/3 the price of Honda
+• Great value — fraction of Honda's price

 • 3-year warranty